zieeco/awesome-book-with-ES6/README.md

 - Open your terminal or command line
 - Run git clone and paste the link
 - Open the folder with your code editor
-- To run it in your browser you need to install parcel bundler by runnin the command `npm install -g parcel-bundler`
-- run this in your terminal: `parcel index.html`

 ## Authors